Singularities of character varieties: Main results for

 We will use the dimension estimates of the previous section to describe the singularities of $\Ch_z(\Pi,G)$.
 We begin with the case of almost simple groups in \S \ref{subsec-SymSing}.
-The subsection \ref{subsec-Fac} does not depend on our previous results, where we deduce the $\mathbb{Q}$-factoriality of the identity component of $\Ch_z(\Pi,G)$ from a result of Knop-Kraft-Vust.
-Finally, in \S \ref{subsec-main-red} we extend our results to the case of general reductive groups.
+In \S \ref{subsec-main-red} we extend our results to the case of general reductive groups.